 As a result, teams need a balanced approach, one that allows them to build quality in and receive fast feedback from the integrated increments.
-For the software elements, truly, continuous integration can be more easily applied.
-For larger and complex systems, in particular, a ‘continuish integration’ process is required (see Business Solutions and Lean Systems Engineering article) to maintain the economic trade-offs between frequency, the scope of integration, and testing.
+For the software elements, continuous integration can be more easily applied.
+For larger and complex systems, a ‘continuish integration’ process is required (see the Enterprise Solution Delivery article) to balance the economic trade-offs between frequency, the scope of integration, and testing.

-As illustrated in Figure 2, SAFe describes four sub-dimensions of Continuous Integration:
+As illustrated in Figure 2, SAFe describes four activities associated with continuous integration:

-- Develop – covers the skills necessary to implement stories and commit the code and components to the trunk
+- Develop describes the practices necessary to implement stories and commit the code and components to the trunk

-- Build – covers the skills needed to create deployable binaries and merge the development branches into the trunk
+- Build describes the practices needed to create deployable binaries and merge the development branches into the trunk

-- Test end-to-end – covers the skills necessary to validate the solution in the staging environment
+- Test end-to-end describes the practices necessary to validate the solution

-- Stage – covers the skills to host and validate the solution in a staging environment, prior to production
+- Stage describes the practices necessary to host and validate the solution in a staging environment before production

 Develop the Solution

 Developing the solution refers to the implementation of stories by refining features from the program backlog as may be needed and then coding, testing, and committing the work product into the source control system.
-This is the work done on individual workstations before the code is built by an automated build process.
-Testing in this sub-dimension is necessarily limited to unit and story level testing and most times requires test doubles (see Test-Driven Development) to replicate other components or subsystems.
+Testing in this activity tends to focus on unit and story-level testing and most times requires test doubles (see Test-Driven Development) to replicate other components or subsystems.

-- Behavior-Driven Development (BDD) –BDD (see article) is a process for Product owners and teams to understand the requirements better by creating acceptance criteria and acceptance tests, and often automating them before the code is even written.
+- Behavior-Driven Development (BDD) –BDD is a process Product Owners and teams use to more thoroughly understand requirements and improve quality by creating acceptance criteria and acceptance tests, and often automating them, before the code is even written.
 BDD works with TDD and is more fully described here.

-- Version control – Effective version control allows teams to recover quickly from problems and to improve quality by makings sure the right components are integrated together.
-Putting all assets under version control is a leading indicator of continuous integration maturity.
+- Version control – Effective version control allows teams to recover quickly from problems and to improve quality by making sure the right components are integrated together.
+Aggregating assets under version control is a leading indicator of continuous integration maturity.

-- Application telemetry – Application telemetry is the primary mechanism by which usage data could be tracked and measured against the hypothesis.
+- Application telemetry – Application telemetry is the primary mechanism that acquires and then uses application data to help determine the results of relevant hypotheses.

-- Threat modeling – In addition to the threat modeling done in the Architect sub-dimension of continuous exploration, attention should be given in the design of the system to possible vulnerabilities which may be introduced into the system.
+- Threat modeling – In addition to the threat modeling done in the Architect activity of continuous exploration, attention should be given during system design to possible vulnerabilities that may be introduced into the system.

 Build the Solution

-There are five skills which can help build the solution:
+There are five practices which can help build the solution: